-Oh and I forgot to mention the fuel needed for those refrigeration trucks – all fossils fuels, not to mention the fact that refrigerant gases also exacerbate climate change.
-So if you want to get flowers for your other half, may we suggest greener alternatives such as VeriFlora, which sources its flowers locally.
+Oh and I forgot to mention the fuel needed for those refrigeration trucks: all fossils fuels, not to mention the fact that refrigerant gases also exacerbate climate change.
+If you want to get flowers for your other half, we’d like to recommend greener alternatives such as VeriFlora, which sources its flowers locally.
 Or why even bother with flowers?
 Why not for something even greener like a pedal-powered washing machine ?

 LEGAL NOTICE: This writer (or Inhabitat) is not responsible for the breakdown of your relationship or the slaps you may receive if you give your girlfriend a pedal-powered washing machine on Valentine’s Day.

 Via Scientific America

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com